duyanghao/duyanghao.github.io/_posts/2016-10-28-docker-higher_version-build-configuration.md

     return nil
 }
+// RUN some command yo
+//
+// run a command and commit the image.
+Args are automatically prepended with
+// 'sh -c' under linux or 'cmd /S /C' under Windows, in the event there is
+// only one argument.
+The difference in processing:
+//
+// RUN echo hi          # sh -c echo hi       (Linux)
+// RUN echo hi          # cmd /S /C echo hi   (Windows)
+// RUN [ "echo", "hi" ] # echo hi
+//
+func run(b *Builder, args []string, attributes map[string]bool, original string) error {
+    if b.image == "" && !b.noBaseImage {
+        return fmt.Errorf("Please provide a source image with `from` prior to run") }

+    if err := b.flags.Parse(); err != nil {
+        return err
+    }

+    args = handleJSONArgs(args, attributes)

+    if !attributes["json"] {
+        if runtime.GOOS != "windows" {
+            args = append([]string{"/bin/sh", "-c"}, args...)
+        } else {
+            args = append([]string{"cmd", "/S", "/C"}, args...)
+        }
+    }

+    config := &container.Config{
+        Cmd:   strslice.StrSlice(args),
+        Image: b.image,
+    }

+    // stash the cmd
+    cmd := b.runConfig.Cmd
+    if len(b.runConfig.Entrypoint) == 0 && len(b.runConfig.Cmd) == 0 {
+        b.runConfig.Cmd = config.Cmd
+    }

+    // stash the config environment
+    env := b.runConfig.Env

+    defer func(cmd strslice.StrSlice) { b.runConfig.Cmd = cmd }(cmd)
+    defer func(env []string) { b.runConfig.Env = env }(env)

+    // derive the net build-time environment for this run.
+We let config
+    // environment override the build time environment.
+    // This means that we take the b.buildArgs list of env vars and remove
+    // any of those variables that are defined as part of the container.
+In other
+    // words, anything in b.Config.Env.
+What's left is the list of build-time env
+    // vars that we need to add to each RUN command - note the list could be empty.
+    //
+    // We don't persist the build time environment with container's config
+    // environment, but just sort and prepend it to the command string at time
+    // of commit.
+    // This helps with tracing back the image's actual environment at the time
+    // of RUN, without leaking it to the final image.
+It also aids cache
+    // lookup for same image built with same build time environment. cmdBuildEnv := []string{}
+    configEnv := runconfigopts.ConvertKVStringsToMap(b.runConfig.Env)
+    for key, val := range b.options.BuildArgs {
+        if !b.isBuildArgAllowed(key) {
+            // skip build-args that are not in allowed list, meaning they have
+            // not been defined by an "ARG" Dockerfile command yet.
+            // This is an error condition but only if there is no "ARG" in the entire
+            // Dockerfile, so we'll generate any necessary errors after we parsed
+            // the entire file (see 'leftoverArgs' processing in evaluator.go ) continue
+        }
+        if _, ok := configEnv[key]; !ok {
+            cmdBuildEnv = append(cmdBuildEnv, fmt.Sprintf("%s=%s", key, val))
+        }
+    }

+    // derive the command to use for probeCache() and to commit in this container.
+    // Note that we only do this if there are any build-time env vars.
+Also, we
+    // use the special argument "|#" at the start of the args array.
+This will
+    // avoid conflicts with any RUN command since commands can not
+    // start with | (vertical bar).
+The "#" (number of build envs) is there to
+    // help ensure proper cache matches.
+We don't want a RUN command
+    // that starts with "foo=abc" to be considered part of a build-time env var. saveCmd := config.Cmd
+    if len(cmdBuildEnv) > 0 {
+        sort.Strings(cmdBuildEnv)
+        tmpEnv := append([]string{fmt.Sprintf("|%d", len(cmdBuildEnv))}, cmdBuildEnv...)
+        saveCmd = strslice.StrSlice(append(tmpEnv, saveCmd...))
+    }

+    b.runConfig.Cmd = saveCmd
+    hit, err := b.probeCache()
+    if err != nil {
+        return err
+    }
+    if hit {
+        return nil
+    }

+    // set Cmd manually, this is special case only for Dockerfiles b.runConfig.Cmd = config.Cmd
+    // set build-time environment for 'run'.
+    b.runConfig.Env = append(b.runConfig.Env, cmdBuildEnv...)
+    // set config as already being escaped, this prevents double escaping on windows b.runConfig.ArgsEscaped = true

+    logrus.Debugf("[BUILDER] Command to be executed: %v", b.runConfig.Cmd)

+    cID, err := b.create()
+    if err != nil {
+        return err
+    }

+    if err := b.run(cID); err != nil {
+        return err
+    }

+    // revert to original config environment and set the command string to
+    // have the build-time env vars in it (if any) so that future cache look-ups
+    // properly match it.
+    b.runConfig.Env = env
+    b.runConfig.Cmd = saveCmd
+    return b.commit(cID, cmd, "run")
+}
+func (b *Builder) create() (string, error) {
+    if b.image == "" && !b.noBaseImage {
+        return "", fmt.Errorf("Please provide a source image with `from` prior to run") }
+    b.runConfig.Image = b.image

+    resources := container.Resources{
+        CgroupParent: b.options.CgroupParent,
+        CPUShares:    b.options.CPUShares,
+        CPUPeriod:    b.options.CPUPeriod,
+        CPUQuota:     b.options.CPUQuota,
+        CpusetCpus:   b.options.CPUSetCPUs,
+        CpusetMems:   b.options.CPUSetMems,
+        Memory:       b.options.Memory,
+        MemorySwap:   b.options.MemorySwap,
+        Ulimits:      b.options.Ulimits,
+    }

+    // TODO: why not embed a hostconfig in builder? hostConfig := &container.HostConfig{
+        Isolation: b.options.Isolation,
+        ShmSize:   b.options.ShmSize,
+        Resources: resources,
+    }

+    config := *b.runConfig

+    // Create the container
+    c, err := b.docker.ContainerCreate(types.ContainerCreateConfig{
+        Config:     b.runConfig,
+        HostConfig: hostConfig,
+    })
+    if err != nil {
+        return "", err
+    }
+    for _, warning := range c.Warnings {
+        fmt.Fprintf(b.Stdout, " ---> [Warning] %s\n", warning)
+    }

+    b.tmpContainers[c.ID] = struct{}{}
+    fmt.Fprintf(b.Stdout, " ---> Running in %s\n", stringid.TruncateID(c.ID))

+    // override the entry point that may have been picked up from the base image if err := b.docker.ContainerUpdateCmdOnBuild(c.ID, config.Cmd); err != nil {
+        return "", err
+    }

+    return c.ID, nil
+}
 // Config contains the configuration data about a container.
 // It should hold only portable information about the container.
 // Here, "portable" means "independent from the host we are running on".